michaelkotrous/daedalus/README.md

 The goal of the Daedalus project is to provide inspiration and even maybe the tools needed by researchers to convert and merge the NTSB eADMS dataset to a format that is better suited for answering their research questions regarding aviation accidents and incidents.

 ## Using Daedalus
 The first iteration of this repository will convert eight eADMS tables into MySQL tables, merge those tables, and then export a dataset listing aircraft, pilot, time, and weather information on all General Aviation accidents between Jan.
-1, 1982 and May 1, 2017 that involved fixed-wing airplanes.
+1, 1983 and Dec.
+31, 2015 that involved U.S.-registered airplanes operating under 14 CFR Part 91, rules under which private pilots operate.

+The programs directory includes R files that clean the exported dataset, load dependencies, and create a data frame that produces annual counts of Part 91 accidents and fatalities from 1983 through 2015.
+It also includes four activity measures for estimating trends in accident rates and fatality rates.
+Further, it produces annual counts, accident rates, and fatality rates by accident occurrence code to analyze trends in specific types of accidents.

 ### Generating General Aviation Accident Data
 Create a MySQL database of any name of your choosing, and a database user with all privileges.
 See the subsection "System Requirements" below for more on installing MySQL.
 Then in Terminal: